The fuel injection system is elaborated along with its basics, types of fuel injection, advantages, disadvantages, etc.

 Types of Fuel Injection System

-The fuel injection systems are widely classified and they different types.
+The fuel injection systems are widely classified and they have different types.

 - Primarily, there are two types internal mixture formation and external mixture formation.